Sarcodon squamosus: Description

+Edibility and uses

+When young, the smell is pleasant and the taste is mild; older mushrooms may taste bitter.
+It can be cooked and mixed with other mushrooms, and stored in oil or cider vinegar.

-From the point of view of mushroom dyeing, it is significant as one of only mushroom species that can dye with shades of blue.
+From the point of view of mushroom dyeing, it is significant as one of the only mushroom species that can dye with shades of blue.
 Brown shades are obtained from young mushrooms, while older, almost mature ones give rarer shades of blue, turquoise and green.